eddyerburgh/data-structures-in-practice/content/posts/linked-lists.md

 ### HTTP/1.1

-HTTP/1.1 is an application protocol for sending data between a client and a server.
+HTTP/1.1 is an application-layer protocol for sending data between a client and a server.
 It was created with ease-of-use in mind.

 HTTP/1.1 is ASCII-encoded, so it's human readable.
 A request contains a **request-line** (in the form `Method Request-URI HTTP-Version CRLF`), and a variable-length list of **headers**.